leankoala-gmbh/nuxt-tailwind-storybook/README.md

 ```

 ### Control Props
-If multilingualism is deactivated, it is possible to control the props via the story.
+It is possible to control the props via the story.
 To do this you have to extend the storyfile with the `argTypes` object.

 ```
 <Meta